Vipea/project/logbook.md

 I also created a legend for the circular bar plot that shows what the green and red bars mean.

 Furthermore I reformatted missing data in the JSON that contains the species occurrence per location.

+## 25/06
+Created a license, elaborated on readme, put the design and proposal in separate files.
+In the process of rewriting all d3v3 function to d3v5, one more function is left.